Licensing Apps

 On Mendix Cloud, you can build Free Apps, which let you try things out and build and test apps using all the functionality of Mendix.

 You can also deploy apps without a license to another public or private cloud of your choice, such as SAP Business Technology Platform (SAP BTP).
-This gives you the opportunity to try things out and to build and test apps using both the functionality of Mendix and your target cloud.
+This gives you the opportunity to try things out and to build and test apps using the functionality of Mendix as well as your target cloud.

 Unlicensed apps, running outside Mendix Cloud, have some restrictions.
 These restrictions are listed in the table below.